The following system requirements apply to Adobe Sign (formerly Adobe Document Cloud eSign services or Adobe EchoSign).

 Adobe Sign mobile apps support the most recent released versions of iOS and Android:

-- Latest version and up to two versions back for iOS
+- Latest version and up to one version back for iOS

-- Latest version and up to four versions back for Android
+- Latest version and up to two versions back for Android

 - Adobe PDF (.pdf)